aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/workbook-settings/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomSettings-CustomSettings.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomSettings-CustomSettings.java" >}}

 The following snippet loads an existing spreadsheet containing a Pie chart and renders the chart to an image while utilizing the *CustomSettings* class created above.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomTextforOtherLabelofPieChart-CustomTextforOtherLabelofPieChart.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CustomTextforOtherLabelofPieChart-CustomTextforOtherLabelofPieChart.java" >}}

 Following is the resultant image when locale of the machine is set to France.
 As you can see that the label "Other" has been translated to "Autre" as defined in *CustomSettings* class.